sonic-net/SONiC/doc/bgp_pic/bgp_pic.md

 4. BGP nexthop down event would lead to BGP reconvergence which would update CONTEXT properly later.

 #### SRv6 VPN SAI Objects
+Current use case is for SRv6 VPN.
+Therefore, we explicitly call out how to map fpm object to SRv6 VPN SAI objects.
+For MPLS VPN, EVPN use cases, the fpm to SAI object mapping would be added later once we have solid use cases in SONIC.

 The following diagram shows SAI objects related to SRv6.
 The detail information could be found at https://github.com/opencomputeproject/SAI/blob/master/doc/SAI-IPv6-Segment-Routing-VPN.md